rajritukant/moviecatalog/README.md

 and then their credentials used to obtain jwt token.

-and then hit apis
-sharing postman collection also
+and then hit apis using the shared postman collection also